 This course emphasizes personal growth and the development of interpersonal skills.
 Focus is on the practical application of psychological principles and theories in achieving self-understanding and personal growth.

-PSY 205 Psychology of Gender: SS3 3 Credit Hours • 45 Contact Hours (Lecture)
+PSY 205 Psychology of Gender: SS3

-Prerequisite: ENG 121 (Grade of C or higher)
+Prerequisite: ENG 121 (Grade of C or better)

 Examines gender comparisons in work, courtship, family life, and sexual behavior throughout the life span.

 PSY 217 Human Sexuality: SS3